10 Strategies To Help You Cope Better When The Pressure Is OnWhen the pressure’s on it can be difficult to keep your head above water.

 - Make a new delegation – make the best use of the people around you.
 One way to do this is to change what you delegate.
 Shift some of your responsibilities to some new people in your team to buy yourself time.
 As a side benefit, you’ll learn a lot about their capabilities when you do.

-- Declare a special state – simply acknowledge that you're in changed situation.
+- Declare a special state – simply acknowledge that you’re in a changed situation.
 Hospitals will do this when they respond to major incidents.
 You can too.

 7. Signal It